-The village has a few small hotels, hostels and holiday parks for overnight stay as well as a selection of restaurants and small shops where you can buy what you need.
+The village has a few small hotels, hostels and holiday parks for overnight stay, and a number of restaurants and small shops where you get what you need.

-Traditional Maori building style, Franz Josef Glacier
+Traditional Maori building style in Franz Josef Glacier Village

 West Coast Kiwi Wildlife Centre